 5. The lamp becomes extremely hot during operation.
-Allow the projector to cool for approximately 45 minutes prior to removing the lamp assembly for replacement.

 6. In some countries, the line voltage is NOT stable.
 This projector is designed to operate safely within a mains voltage between 100 to 240 volts AC, but could fail if power cuts or surges of ±10 volts occur.
 In areas where the mains voltage may fluctuate or cut out, it is recommended that you connect your projector through a power stabilizer, surge protector or uninterruptible power supply (UPS).